 3. Make your data syndication seamless

 You can do this even if each of your suppliers will have unique definitions, requirements and standards.
-The right MDM platform makes content syndication easy, manageable and maintainable.
+The right master data management platform makes content syndication easy, manageable and maintainable.
 You can easily share relevant product data in the most efficient manner possible.
 Content is aligned with predefined data standards, conforming to requirements for both receiver and publisher.

 4. Make your operational data strategic